-What would you be doing if you could do absolutely anything?
+What would you be doing right now if you could do absolutely anything?

 I also discovered that pouring out your heart desires (those things you would absolutely do if there were no restrictions or fears), is a very therapeutic and inspiring process.
 Who would have known right?